devojyoti96/MeerSOLAR/README.md

 </p>

-## Introduction
+## Background

 <!-- start elevator-pitch -->

 Solar radio data presents unique challenges due to the high variability and brightness of the Sun, as well as the need for high time-frequency resolution.
-The MeerSOLAR pipeline addresses these challenges by:
+The **MeerSOLAR** pipeline addresses these challenges by:

 - Automating the calibration of interferometric data, including flux, phase, and polarization calibrations
 - Supporting time-sliced and frequency-sliced imaging workflows